OmkarNagapure2002/c-language/readme.md

-This file is just for the information. this is tutorial for cpp
+This file is just for the information.
+This is tutorial for cpp.
+this is github tutorial as well